What is Jones’s fracture?

-Active and passive ROM exercises within the small metatarsal and tarsal joint such as plantar & dorsiflexion of foot and ankle, inversion and inversion of foot & ankle.
+Active and passive ROM exercises within the small metatarsal and tarsal joints such as plantar & dorsiflexion of foot and ankle, inversion and inversion of foot & ankle.

 Soft tissue massage.

-Also, Strengthening exercises such as- towel grabbing exercise.
+Also, Strengthening exercises such as towel grabbing exercises.

-Balance and coordination exercises on wobble board, Bosu ball, or Sissel pillow.
+Balance and coordination exercises on a wobble board, Bosu ball, or Sissel pillow.